mikeyjwilliams/Revitalize-FE/README.md

 |                                <img src="https://avatars1.githubusercontent.com/u/53591219?s=400&u=2a3e875c760e85e45951ddd31eca258d033b7f57&v=4" width="200" />                                 | <img src="https://avatars2.githubusercontent.com/u/47090374?s=460&v=4" width="200" />                                                                                                                              |   <img src="https://avatars0.githubusercontent.com/u/53657930?s=460&u=e55733acee338a9aaf0633e8ad2966fc863800a7&v=4" width="200" />                                                            |
 |  Dalton Walker [<img src="https://img.icons8.com/nolan/64/github.png" width="25">](https://github.com/daltonwalkerdw) [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="25">](https://www.linkedin.com/in/dalton-walker-codes/)   | Mikey Williams [<img src="https://img.icons8.com/nolan/64/github.png" width="25">](https://github.com/mikeyjwilliams) [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="25">](https://www.linkedin.com/)                        | Russ Terry [<img src="https://img.icons8.com/nolan/64/github.png" width="25">](https://github.com/Surfsol) [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="25">](https://www.linkedin.com/in/russ-terry-261a13192/)         |
 ---
-# SASS/CSS Layout Notes

-### Preset Colors and styles:
-The main colors used throughout the app are located in `src/styles/_variables.scss`

-### Finding your style:
-If you are trying to edit the SASS/CSS the basic layout is very detailed and everything should be put into the correct file.
-The fastest way to find what file to edit is to inspect an element you are interested in changing and reading the class name.

-In most instances the names are laid out with the component file name then the component element.
-> **e.x. you are trying to edit the login card where you type your login info the name is `.login-container.login-card.`** **This shows you that you need to goto the Login component and edit that .scss file.**

-### Dark Mode styles:
-In every .scss file if there needs to be a change to the `dark-mode` at the bottom you will find .dark-mode.
-You must then add the hierarchy to edit that style.
-> **e.x. following the login example above the dark-mode version would be `.dark-mode.login-container.login-card.`**

-### Page Container and Footer explanation:
-All pages are setup to route as a single page app.
-If you look in `Routes.jsx` in the src folder you will see how the navigation and routing is setup for the app.
-We use the `<Switch>` from `react-router-dom` to make our pages maintain a single view that swaps only the middle content.
-This helps keep the site easily maintained and easier to update.

-If you want to add extra pages within the `<Switch> </Switch>` simply post the component route like you usually would.
-Anything outside these brackets will render in that order.
->i.e. `<Nav> <Component> <Footer>`(only the *Component* will change when clicking a link with this design)

-To ensure that the `<Footer>` is consistent on every page the `<Nav>` + `<Component>` is contained in a page container and the `<Footer>` is added after *(The code can be seen in src/components/Layout/PageContainer.scss)* The style `.page-container` is calculated based on a scaling calculation and leaves space for the `<Footer>`.
-If you change the size of the `<Footer>` **YOU MUST** change the amount in the calculation *(100vh means 100% view height)* or you will **DESTROY** the layout on other pages.

-### Adding New Components:
-If you are adding new pages or components with their own styling you must remember to add them via `@import` to the `base.scss` file *(located in src/styles/base.scss)* or your styles will not apply.

 # Warnings
 **File casing**